 Is there a homemade substitute for drain cleaner gel?

-While nothing fully duplicates commercial drain cleaners, boiling water mixed with baking soda or washing soda has some similar effects.
+While nothing fully duplicates commercial drain cleaners, boiling water mixed with baking soda or washing soda has similar effects.
 Allow the mixture to cool before pouring slowly down the drains.

 Can I pour boiling water down a toilet if there’s no clog?